ConceptaNjolima/MyTNTResources/Week 1/[ENG1.2] Intro to get and local workflow.md

    * It takes practice, it's a learned skill, it's not intuitive - ask your coaches about their Git disasters - everyone has a story.

 3. Demo scenario using Git Bash: creating new repo and initial commit
+    1. The flow for using git starts with creating a directory (folder).
+The cycle as changes are made is `add` and `commit`.
+Small chunks as you go.
-    1. `mkdir Dogs` - create new folder named Dogs
+    2. `mkdir Dogs` - create new folder named Dogs
-    2. `cd Dogs` - move to the project folder
+    3. `cd Dogs` - move to the project folder
-    3. `git init` - initialize the repository
+    4. `git init` - initialize the repository
-    4. `touch index.html` - create a new file
+    5. `touch index.html` - create a new file
-    5. `git status` - view the repository status
+    6. `git status` - view the repository status
-    6. `git add.` - stage the files to commit and tell get what files to track, "." selects all the new files or files with changes
+    7. `git add.` - stage the files to commit and tell get what files to track, "." selects all the new files or files with changes
-    7. `git commit index.html -m "New index file"` - add the changes to the repo with the named file, "-m" indicates message included
+    8. `git commit index.html -m "New index file"` - add the changes to the repo with the named file, "-m" indicates message included

 4. Demo scenario using Git Bash: git revert
     1. `git revert` undoes committed changes by cancelling out the commit with another commit.